f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

 interface which provides some functionality, without providing an implementation.
 This is what capabilities are.
 They are abstract interfaces that describe some useful functionality, such as reading and writing to a key value store, or retrieving some sensitive information from a secured environment.
-These capabililites are published on wasmCloud for applications to use.
+These capabilities are published on wasmCloud for applications to use.

 An application developer can then write a component that makes use of that interface if he/she needs that functionality.
 He/she does not need to worry about how this capability is implemented.
 He relies on the "contract" provided by the capability.

-In my opinion, while this is quite the brainfuck initially, this is what makes wasmCloud so promising.
+In my opinion, while this is quite challenging to grasp initially, this is what makes wasmCloud so promising.
 Having worked on many platforms in the past, the main challenge is always how additional services can be provided on top of raw platforms such as Kubernetes in a way that makes then highly standardized while easily consumable.
 In the current state of platform engineering, this quickly becomes a question of good product management.
-Unfortunately, does this correctly is surprisingly difficult.
-Capabilities provide a technical solution to this, which the only limitation that it is completly incompatible with existing software.
+Unfortunately, doing this correctly is surprisingly difficult.
+Capabilities provide a technical solution to this, with the only limitation being complete incompatibility with existing software.

 ## Providers

 A provider is a specific implementation of a capability.
-For instance, taking the example of the capability enabling the reading and writing to a key value store, a provider might implement this by having a ValKey instance backing the capability.
+For instance, taking the example of the capability enabling the reading and writing to a key value store, a provider might implement this by having a [ValKey](https://valkey.io/) instance backing the capability.
 Another provider might implement the very same capability using NATS, Redis, or even an in-memory key-value store.

-Abstracting the provider away from the consume via a capability enables the platform to swap providers based on needs.
+Abstracting the provider away from the consumer via a capability enables the platform to swap providers based on needs.
 Of course performing such a swap might be quite complex, for instance involving a data migration from NATS to ValKey.
 However, the beauty is that the applications do not require any changes as would be the case in traditional platforms.

-It should be noted that the provider might run completly outside of wasmCloud itself.
-However, wasmCloud also provides internal provider that are backed into the hosts themselves, providing functionality such as logging or randomness.
+It should be noted that the provider might run completely outside of wasmCloud itself.
+However, wasmCloud also provides internal providers that are backed into the hosts themselves, providing functionality such as logging or randomness.

 ## Components

 Components refer to the WebAssembly payload that contain your business logic.
 In the traditional sense, this is your application.
-However, in wasmCloud lingo, the application is the component including all information about what capabilities it requires, etc.
+However, in wasmCloud lingo, an application is a set of interlinked components including all information about what capabilities they require.

+## Applications

+Applications are an abstraction enabling to declaratively define a combination of components, capabilities, and providers together into a deployable unit.
+Applications are based on the [open application model (OAM)](https://oam.dev/) and should thus look quite familiar to people working with Kubernetes.
+In terms of definition, they are similar to a Kubernetes Deployment, describing not only the deployment unit (component or pod in the Kubernetes context), but also its replication, affinities, links to capabilities, etc.

+> It should be noted that in wasmCloud v2, applications are re-worked to be much more closely
+> modelled after Kubernetes Deployments and ReplicaSets.
+Version 2 drops the idea of Applications
+> alltogether and uses `Workload`, `WorkloadReplicaSets`, and `WorkloadDeployments` objects.
+These
+> are also no longer linked to the OAM.
+In all likelihood we will write another blog post showcasing
+> the capabilities of composition provided by version 2 in the future.

 ## wadm

-The wasmCloud Application Deployment Manager (wadm) manages the declarative application deployments.
-It leverages the Open Application Model (https://oam.dev/).
-It can be seen as a hybrid between the deployment controller on Kubernetes and the API server.
-The idea here is that wasmCloud applications should be defined declaratively similar to how Kubernetes works. wadm is the component which interprets these declarations and then orchestrates the deployment of components and providers as needed.

-## Drawbacks

-- learning curve
-- some stuff does not yet truly work
-- number of providers is incredibly small
-- needs very strong platform team, as even more stuff is shifted to the platform (providers etc).
-  But a good shift -> shift down

----

-Addressing:

-- proud of: contributed and got stuff to work
-- pained: understanding the whole stuff is difficult
-- passionate: wasm
+The wasmCloud Application Deployment Manager (wadm) manages Applications.
+It can be seen as the deployment controller from Kubernetes for wasmCloud Applications.
+It essentially orchestrates the deployment of components, capabilities, their links, etc. on the platform.
+This construct will also be dropped with wasmCloud version 2.

+# Security

+As I considered the architecture of wasmCloud, especially the component-to-provider links, a critical question came to mind: How are calls between components and providers authorized?
+As someone doing a lot of security work, I like to be able to have tight controls over such operations.
+Of course, components need to be linked to capabilities explicitly in order to be able to use them.
+However, since capabilities tend to implement rather broad interfaces, it begs the question how one controls what operations are allowed to be performed against a capability.
+For instance, let us consider the PostgreSQL capability.
+This essentially defines a single function `query` that enables a component to perform a query against some PostgreSQL database backed by the provider.
+However, I might have some components to which I only want to grant read access to specific data on the database, while other components need full write access.

+The short answer is that links between components and to providers are held within the same application.
+Such an application is a construct managed by a single team, thus not necessarily relying on tight controls.
+Connections between applications, and thus between teams, still run over interfaces such as HTTP, and can thus be controlled in standard ways (for instance via API Gateways and similar controls).
+On top of that, any components being retrieved from outside an organisation tend to be digitally signed, and are then validated by the runtime before executing them.

-# Key Questions
+# Verdict

-- Who do you want to read this?
-Developers and architects that want to learn more
-- What do they know about what you're planning to write?
-Kubernetes, JARs, WebAssembly.
-- Why do they care about what you're planning to write? because it is a cool piece of tech that is quite novel and has a lot of potential
-- Why should they care about your perspective?
-I have made quite a lot of experience with it
-- What do you want them to do differently or think about differently after reading your blog post? try it out
+wasmCloud is a relatively new platform and provides interesting new approaches to how inter-component communication can be modeled.
+On top of that, it does it building on open standards such as WebAssembly and the component model, such that the business logic of your application remains portable.
+While these new concepts are very promising, wasmCloud still suffers from a couple
+drawbacks:

+- For people unfamiliar with WebAssembly, it has a quite steep learning curve.
+This is highly accentuated for people unfamiliar with existing platforms such as Kubernetes.
+- The set of supported providers and capabilities is extremely small to date.
+This will of course grow as adoption increases, but currently early adopters will have to write their own providers most of the time and will not be able to rely on third-party components.
+- As wasmCloud shifts more responsibility to the platform level, it will require a strong platform team to operate this with low developer friction.
+This can be an issue as finding highly skilled platform engineers is quite difficult at the moment.
+However, the team behind wasmCloud is focused on making application delivery as frictionless as possible.